 Lastly, an online business has a higher earning potential than a remote job or freelance set up.
 That’s because business owners sell a solution to clients rather than selling their time e.g. charging by the hour.
 Also, many freelancers struggle with acquiring regular clients and end up constantly searching for work.

 After starting out as a freelancer in 2017, I expanded into offering various marketing services, working with up to 10 clients at a time, and even hiring team members.
 One of the key influences for my success was my client, Kate Bagoy.
 Kate is a strategist and business coach who teaches professionals how to create their own work-from-anywhere business and get to six figures.

 How to work online if you don’t think you have skills

 Don’t think you have the right skills to work online?
 No worries!
-You could start out doing admin tasks.
+You could start out doing administrative tasks.
 This is actually a booming market with heaps of opportunities.
 I see online business owners looking for admin assistance every single day.

 This class is presented by my friend, Esther, a former military wife and Mom.
 She’s been teaching travel-lovers the most requested virtual skills and helping them get their first online jobs.

 I’ve taken online classes with her and they were super helpful and easy-to-follow.
 Plus, by signing up for the training, you’ll receive weekly emails with a list of available remote jobs.

 Where you can find online work and clients